Saint-Savinien

 Saint-Savinien (/fr/) is a commune in the Charente-Maritime department in the Nouvelle-Aquitaine region in southwestern France.

 History

 Saint-Savinien-sur-Charente is one of the most picturesque communes in Roman Saintonge.
 It dates back to the Roman times.

+Following the Edict of Fontainebleau in 1685, numerous Protestants stayed in Saint-Savinien.
+In 1717, Claude Masse reported "There is considerable commerce in this place, the large barques constantly coming up as far as Saint-Savinien.
+There are also many good merchants, but they are for the most part Protestants.”